- Academic Affairs

 Recommendation for Creating Disability-Specify Documentation Guidelines

 While it is neither practical nor desirable to create specific documentation requirements for every condition that may be considered a disability, individual institutions may choose to establish protocols for more common disabilities (e.g., learning disabilities, ADHD).
-In doing so, USM institutions and Maryland community colleges should incorporate the seven essential guidelines for quality disability documentation outlined above.
+In doing so, University System of Maryland institutions and Maryland community colleges should incorporate the seven essential guidelines for quality disability documentation outlined above.

 USM Guidelines for Documentation of Disability, September 2011